-- Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow 1 blocks of the block chain.
-This inconsistency was pointed out by NCC Group in their Blossom specification audit.
+- Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow -1 blocks of the block chain.
+This inconsistency was pointed out by NCC Group in their Blossom specification audit. - Revert changes for funding streams from Withdrawn ZIP 207.